robinsalehjan/supercharged/README.md

 # supercharged
 A set of scripts wrapped up in a Makefile that I use to boost my MacBook environment for development.
-It will install application and dependencies listed down below with `homebrew` along with customising your `bash_profile`.
+It will install application and dependencies listed down below with `homebrew` along with customizing your environment profile.

 ```
 coreutils